On his first U.S. visit as president, Mexico’s Lopez Obrador to fly commercial

 “I am going to travel on a commercial aircraft,” López Obrador told reporters during his morning news conference.
 “There is no direct trip from Mexico City to Washington, but you can make a stop.
 I will arrive a day before the meeting that we will have.”

-López Obrador said he was traveling in part to celebrate the United States-Mexico-Canada trade agreement, which takes effect Wednesday.
+López Obrador said he was traveling in part to celebrate the U.S.-Mexico-Canada trade agreement, which takes effect on Wednesday.
 He has encouraged Canadian Prime Minister Justin Trudeau to join in.
 Trump has said he expects López Obrador in Washington “soon.”
 The White House has not confirmed the visit.

 López Obrador has not been seen publicly wearing a face mask during the pandemic.
 For weeks into Mexico’s outbreak, he made light of the precautions espoused by the country’s public health experts.
-Officials said he has never been tested for coronavirus, even as many people in the country’s government have fallen ill.
+Officials said he has never been tested for the novel coronavirus, even as many people in the country’s government have fallen ill.

 In his decision to lead a delegation on an indirect commercial flight to Washington, many here see yet another sign of an irresponsible response to the pandemic.
-Mexico has reported more than 216,000 cases and 26,648 deaths, seventh in the world.
+As of Monday, Mexico had reported more than 216,000 cases and 26,648 deaths, seventh in the world.

 Analysts see other problems.